Thomas-Longworth/PeakPerformance-E-Commerce/README.md

 <br>

-- The images were downloaded from the website pexels.com and I-stock.com
+- The images were downloaded from the website pexels.com and I-stock.com.
-- The footer social media Icons were generated from font awesome
+- The footer social media Icons were generated from font awesome.
 - The base template for the project was used from Code Institutes "Boutique-ado" walktrough.
-- I used Code institute's walthrough projects "Hello Django" and "I think, therefore I blog" to learn the Django fundamentals
+- I used Code institute's walthrough projects "Hello Django" and "I think, therefore I blog" to learn the Django fundamentals.
+- I used FreeFrontend.com for css ideas.

 <br>